 Wesleyan has a remarkable collection of faculty, courses, and resources for all students interested in studying the cultures of Bangladesh, Bhutan, India, Nepal, Pakistan, and Sri Lanka.
-The University not only enjoys the distinction of having an Indian music studies program but also a dozen scholars devoted to the region and its diaspora in fields as diverse as anthropology, art history, dance, English, Hindi, history, economics, religion, and sociology.
-Certificate faculty will help Wesleyan students better pursue the wide range of opportunities in South Asia – both scholarly and artistic – as South Asia becomes increasingly prominent politically, economically, and academically.
+The University has nine scholars devoted to the region and its diaspora in fields as diverse as anthropology, art history, dance, history, literature, music, and religion.
+Certificate faculty will help Wesleyan students better pursue the wide range of opportunities in South Asia–-both scholarly and artistic-–as South Asia becomes increasingly prominent politically, economically, and academically.

 Students will be required to take seven courses designated as appropriate for the certificate.
 Of these:

-- One must be a gateway course (i.e., a course entirely about South Asia that combines two or more of the above categories in such a way as to offer an introduction to South Asian studies).
+- One must be a gateway course (i.e., a course entirely about South Asia that combines two or more of the below-listed distribution categories in such a way as to offer an introduction to South Asian studies).

 - At least one course in three of the distribution categories.

 - No more than three courses can come from any one of these categories.

 - Contemporary society and practice (CSP): Courses primarily concerned with the study of contemporary South Asian communities, their practices, and their productions

 - Historical inquiry (HI): Courses primarily concerned with the historical study of South Asia

 - Language (L): Courses in which students gain comprehension in South Asia’s languages

 - Performance traditions (PT): Courses in which students obtain training in the performance of a specific form of art